 Visit U.S. Visa Information for Foreign Travelers for further information.

 - Apply early!
 Apply at least three to four months before your planned travel date.

 - Complete your application fully and accurately.

-- Provide evidence of your intention to return to your country of residence, and/or binding or sufficient ties to your home country or permanent residence abroad.
+- Provide evidence that you intend to return to your country of residence, and/or binding or sufficient ties to your home country or permanent residence abroad.

-- Include proof of professional scientific and/or educational status, ECS membership, and ECS meeting registration.
+- Provide proof of professional scientific and/or educational status, ECS membership, and meeting registration.

 Questions or Concerns?